Textless Speech-to-Speech Translation on Real Data: Related work

-Current existing direct S2ST systems are mostly trained with synthetic target speech~\citep{jia2019direct,tjandra2019speech,zhang2020uwspeech,lee2021direct,jia2021translatotron}, while the usefulness of the S2ST datasets is often showcased indirectly through a speech retrieval task~\citep{zanon-boito-etal-2020-mass} or human evaluation of the data quality~\citep{duquenne2021multimodal}.
+\paragraph{S2ST data} \vp~\citep{wang-etal-2021-voxpopuli} provides 17.3k hours of S2ST data from European parliament plenary sessions and the simultaneous interpretations for more than 200 language directions, the largest to-date.
+There exists few S2ST corpora as the creation process requires transcribing multilingual speech~\citep{tohyama2004ciair,bendazzoli2005approach,zanon-boito-etal-2020-mass} or high-quality ASR models~\citep{wang-etal-2021-voxpopuli}.
+On the other hand,~\citet{duquenne2021multimodal} extend distance-based bitext mining~\citep{ccmatrix:2021:acl} to the audio domain by first learning a joint embedding space for text and audio, where sentences with similar meaning are close, independent of the modality or language.
+The technique was applied to mine for speech-to-speech alignment in LibriVox\footnote{\url{https://librivox.org/api/info}}, creating 1.4k hours of mined S2ST data for six language pairs.
+The usefulness of the S2ST datasets is often showcased indirectly through a speech retrieval task~\citep{zanon-boito-etal-2020-mass} or human evaluation of the data quality~\citep{duquenne2021multimodal}, since existing direct S2ST systems are mostly trained with synthetic target speech~\citep{jia2019direct,tjandra2019speech,zhang2020uwspeech,lee2021direct,jia2021translatotron}.
 In this work, we develop an S2ST system that can be trained on real target speech to mitigate the discrepancy between the S2ST system and corpus development process.

-\paragraph{Speech normalization} Speech normalization is widely adopted when building speech synthesis systems to reduce the variation of factors not specified at the input.
-One manual approach is to use curated clean data from a single speaker with minimal non-textual variation~\citep{wang2017tacotron,shen2018natural,ren2019fastspeech,ljspeech17}.
-However, it is unlikely to collect huge amounts of such data that is needed in building S2ST models.

-For automatic methods, silence removal with a voice activity detection (VAD) module is a fundamental approach~\citep{gibiansky2017deep, hayashi2020espnet, wang2021fairseq}.
-Speech enhancement, which removes the acoustic condition variation, is essential when building TTS models with noisy data~\citep{botinhao2016speech,adiga2019speech}.
-Speaker normalization through voice conversion, which maps target speech into the same speaker as the source speech in the context of S2ST~\citep{jia2021translatotron}, could also be considered as another speech normalization method.
-In this work, we propose a novel speech normalization method based on self-supervised discrete units.
-The normalization process maps speech with diverse variation to units with little non-textual variation, which can in principle covers normalization of all the aforementioned aspects.
+\paragraph{Speech normalization} Speech normalization reduces the variation of factors not specified at the input when building TTS systems.
+One manual approach is to use clean data from a single speaker with minimal non-textual variation~\citep{wang2017tacotron,shen2018natural,ren2019fastspeech,ljspeech17}.
+For automatic methods, silence removal with voice activity detection (VAD) is a fundamental approach~\citep{gibiansky2017deep, hayashi2020espnet, wang2021fairseq}.
+Speech enhancement can remove the acoustic condition variation when building TTS models with noisy data~\citep{botinhao2016speech,adiga2019speech}.
+Speaker normalization through voice conversion, which maps target speech into the same speaker as the source speech in the context of S2ST~\citep{jia2021translatotron}, can be considered as another speech normalization method.
+In this work, we propose a novel speech normalization technique based on self-supervised discrete units, which maps speech with diverse variation to units with little non-textual variation.